viraanhh/nemu-menu-v2/README.md

 # nemu-menu-v2
+## Tech Stack Overview
+* Laravel 12.x as Backend
+* React.js framework' Next.js 15.x for Frontend
+* Supabase storage to save the image files

+## Setup Tutorial
 Here is a detailed guide to set up this project.

-## Setup Tutorial
 ### 1. Git Clone
 As always, git clone this project to your local working directory.
 ```